Nobel Laureate Alice Munro stayed with paedophile husband as she ‘loved him too much’

 Munro published more than a dozen collections of short stories often set in her native Huron County in rural southwestern Ontario.
 Her stories explored complex human themes like desire, mother-daughter relationships and moral conflict.

-Often set in her native Huron County in rural southwestern Ontario, Munro’s stories explored complex human themes like desire, mother-daughter relationships and moral conflict.
-She was a master of crafting complete characters within just a few pages.

-Andrea Robin Skinner, said she was first sexually assaulted by Gerald Fremlin when she was aged nine, in a new essay for the Toronto Star.
+The writer’s daughter, Andrea Robin Skinner, said she was first sexually assaulted by Munro’s second husband Gerald Fremlin when she was aged nine, in a new essay for the Toronto Star.

-Fremlin, in his 50s at the time, climbed into her bed while she was sleeping and continued to abuse her over the years.
-He “exposed himself during car rides”, told Skinner about “little girls in the neighbourhood he liked” and candidly discussed her mother’s “sexual needs”.
+Fremlin, in his 50s at the time, climbed into Skinner’s bed while she was sleeping and continued to abuse her over the years and into her teens.
+He “exposed himself during car rides”, told Skinner about “little girls in the neighbourhood he liked” and candidly discussed her mother’s “sexual needs.”

 Skinner was 11 at the time, and Fremlin “reassured” Munro that her daughter was “not his type”.
 He proceeded to describe the current societal culture as “prudish”, even suggesting that it had been “considered normal for children to learn about sex by engaging with sex with adults” in the past.
 Munro is said not to have reacted at all.